-The behavioral expectations that QU has for all students - whether on or off campus - are outlined in the Student Code of Conduct.
-The Student Code of Conduct, including specific codes pertaining to alcohol and drugs, can be found in this Student Handbook.
-Additionally, policies that outline expectations for student organizations as they relate to alcohol and/or other drugs can be found in the Student Organizations and the Fraternity and Sorority Life sections of the Student Handbook.
+The behavioral expectations that Quinnipiac University has for all students-whether on or off campus-are outlined in the Student Code of Conduct.
+The Student Code of Conduct, including specific codes pertaining to alcohol and drugs, can be found in the Student Handbook.
+Additionally, policies that outline expectations for student organizations, including fraternities, sororities and governing councils, as they relate to alcohol and/or other drugs can be found in the Student Organizations section of the Student Handbook.